Appendix H: Constants Derived from First Principles

 10.4 Market Microstructure

-Implication: Financial market settlement requires synthesizing transactions across scattered parties, incurring 0.3% per-operation coordination cost.
+Implication: Financial market settlement requires synthesizing transactions across scattered parties, incurring 0.3% per-boundary-crossing coordination cost.

-Application: Blockchain-based settlement (where $S \equiv P$ on shared ledger) eliminates this cost entirely.
+Application: Blockchain-based settlement (where S = P on shared ledger) eliminates this cost entirely.

 10.5 Connection to Neural Scaling Laws